Sable’s Fight for Survival: Emergency Surgery Removes Strangulated Intestine and Saves Her Life

 An Unlucky Twist

-During surgery, our team discovered that a strand of omentum (a fold of the abdominal lining) had wrapped around her small intestine, causing strangulation and cutting off its blood supply.
+Our team discovered that a strand of omentum (a fold of the abdominal lining) had wrapped around her small intestine, cutting off its blood supply and causing strangulation.

-With the blood supply blocked, about 12 inches of her intestine had died, leaving no choice but to remove it.
+With the blood supply blocked, about 12 inches of her intestine had died.
 We quickly performed surgery to remove the dead section and reconnect the healthy intestine.
-While losing this length wouldn’t affect her long-term nutrition, the real danger was the bacteria and toxins leaking into her abdomen, a complication that could lead to septic peritonitis, a serious and potentially fatal infection.
+While losing this length wouldn’t affect her long-term nutrition, the real danger was the bacteria and toxins that had already leaked into her abdomen, leading to septic peritonitis—a serious and potentially fatal infection.

 A Critical Recovery

 Her family visited, hoping for good news.
-They asked the tough question: Is she going to make it?
-The answer was honest—it was too soon to tell.
-If she continued to improve over the next couple of days, we could begin removing her drains and, in the best-case scenario, send her home in a few days.
+It was still too soon to know, but if she continued to improve, we could begin removing her drains, and in the best-case scenario, she might be able to go home in a few days.

 A Fighter Through and Through

-When every second mattered, expert care and unwavering dedication gave Sable a second chance at life.
+Sable’s story is a testament to the power of expert care, quick action, and unwavering dedication.
 At DoveLewis, we’re here 24/7—whether it’s a life-threatening emergency like Sable’s, urgent care for those moments when something just feels off, or specialty care for ongoing conditions.
-No matter the situation, our team is ready to provide compassionate, expert veterinary care whenever pets and their families need us most.
+No matter the situation, our team is ready to provide compassionate, expert veterinary care when pets and their families need us most.

 Recent Posts